 - (5) In §3, 4, we considered semi-graphs of anabelioids that are not equipped with "Galois actions".
 Thus, in §5, we generalize the [more efficient] theory of §3 [instead of the theory of §4, since this becomes somewhat cumbersome] to the "arithmetic" situation that arises in the case of a hyperbolic curve over a p-adic local field, i.e., of a semi-graph of anabelioids equipped with an "arithmetic action" by a profinite group.
 The translation of the theory of §3 into its "arithmetic analogue" in §5 is essentially routine, once one replaces, for instance, "maximal compact subgroups" by "arithmetically maximal compact subgroups" [cf. Theorem 5.4]. - (6) In §6, we consider the tempered analogue of the absolute anabelian geometry developed in [Mzk8].
-In particular, we show that in many respects, this tempered analogue is essentially equivalent to the original profinite version [cf. Theorem 6.6], and, moreover, that the various absolute anabelian results of [Mzk8] concerning decomposition groups of closed points in particular, a sort of "weak section conjecture" also hold in the tempered case [cf. Theorem 6.8; Corollaries 6.9, 6.11].
-This is particularly interesting in that the tempered version exhibits, in a very explicit way, the geometry of this "weak section conjecture" in a fashion that is quite reminisicent of the "discrete real section conjecture" of [Mzk5], §3.2 [cf. Remark 6.9.1], i.e., relative to the well-known analogy between geodesics on trees [cf., e.g., Lemma 1.8, (ii); [Serre]] and geodesics in Riemannian "straight line spaces" [i.e., Riemannian spaces satisfying the condition () of [Mzk5], §3.2].

-Finally, in the Appendix, we discuss a slight generalization of the notions of "temperoids" and "anabelioids" that sometimes appears in practice [cf., e.g., Remark 4.8.4].
+In particular, we show that in many respects, this tempered analogue is essentially equivalent to the original profinite version [cf. Theorem 6.6], and, moreover, that the various absolute anabelian results of [Mzk8] concerning decomposition groups of closed points-in particular, a sort of "weak section conjecture"- also hold in the tempered case [cf. Theorem 6.8; Corollaries 6.9, 6.11].
+This is particularly interesting in that the tempered version exhibits, in a very explicit way, the geometry of this "weak section conjecture" in a fashion that is quite reminiscent of the "discrete real section conjecture" of [Mzk5], §3.2 [cf. Remark 6.9.1], i.e., relative to the well-known analogy between geodesics on trees [cf., e.g., Lemma 1.8, (ii); [Serre]] and geodesics in Riemannian "straight line spaces" [i.e., Riemannian spaces satisfying the condition () of [Mzk5], §3.2]. - (7) In the Appendix, we discuss a slight generalization of the notions of "temperoids" and "anabelioids" that sometimes appears in practice, especially when one wishes to consider, from the point of view of the categories discussed in the present paper, the "stack-theoretic analogue" of various "scheme-theoretic notions" [cf., e.g., Remarks 4.1.2, 4.8.4].
+The main result of the Appendix [cf. Theorem A.4] states that a temperoid may be reconstructed category-theoretically from a certain type of subcategory of the temperoid [i.e., a "quasi-temperoid"].
+This sort of technical result is also of interest, relative to the analogy between temperoids and anabelioids, in the context of the theory of cores of anabelioids developed in [Mzk4].